 Whenever you meet with individual team members, ask questions about what’s on their plate or if any projects have been particularly challenging.
 These types of questions will tell you if team members are overloaded with work or could benefit from more internal training.
 Asking these simple questions will give you huge insights into your team’s happiness and productivity.

-By following these steps, you'll begin to see project feedback baked into your day-to-day process.Set and achieve goals with Asana
+By following these steps, you'll begin to see project feedback baked into your day-to-day process.Free 1:1 meeting template

 Project managers employ a number of techniques and initiatives when providing project feedback to their teams.